Anurag-kawade/Student-Project-Management-System/README.md

 ---
 ## 🏆 Recognition

-This project and its implementation are presented in the paper:
+This project and its Heuristic Evaluation are presented in the paper:
 **"Usability Evaluation of Student Project Management System Implemented at IIITP"**
 Authors: Amrut Pathane, Anurag Kawade, Omkar Dhumal, Mohd Samar Bin Mahtab, Priya Jadhav, Shrikant Salve